Vivioli87/meeple_finder/README.md

 4. As a site owner, I would like adding reviews to be accessed by registered users only.
 Non registered users can only view board game listings and their reviews.
 5. As a site owner, I would like users to be able to edit and/or delete their own reviews only.
 6. As a site owner, I would like users to be able to add or request to add a game to the board game list if it is not currently listed on the site.
-7. As a site owner, I would like to have admin access to be able to view, edit and delete any records that may be inappropriate for the website.
+7. As a site owner, I would like to have admin access to be able to view, edit and delete any records that may be inaccurate or inappropriate for the website.
 8. As a site owner, I would like to support local board games shops and cafes by having a google maps API for users to find shops/cafes local to them. (*potential future*)

 [Back to table of contents](#table-of-contents)